 To skip Alg2/TrigH a student must satisfy the following requirements:

 - Earn a score of 93% or higher on the Alg2/Trig H final exam.
-Such an exam will be arranged with the Gunn Math Department Lead and be taken before Summer Break
+Such an exam will be arranged with the Gunn Math Instructional Lead and be taken before Summer Break.

-Skipping classes outside of the honors lane is never allowed.
+Skipping courses outside of the Honors lane is never allowed.